 Our four guestrooms, each with 2-5 beds, are located in separate buildings and offer a truly private space.
 Each room has its own small outside terrace with seating, where, if you wish, your breakfast and evening meal may be served.

-Spacious rooms, heated pool and nature on your doorstep
+Spacious rooms, pool with a view and nature on your doorstep

 If you love nature, you don’t necessarily have to use the car.
 Well signposted footpaths and fantastic, lonely paths for racing-bikes and mountain-bikes start directly outside our front door.
 By car, you can easily reach all the spectacular natural wonders of the Cévennes such as via ferrata trails, canoe rentals or canyoning courses.